sigdba/sig-shared-sceptre/doc/MultihostElb_1.md

                        validation and for hostnames specified for
                        `listeners`.

+- `alt_hosted_zone_ids` (List of string) - Additional Route53 hosted Zone IDs in which to create DNS entries.
+Will not be used for certificate validation.
+This can be used, for instance, to specify the internal size of a split-horizon DNS setup.

 - `ns_update` ([NsUpdateModel](#NsUpdateModel)) - Specifies how DNS entries should be updated when not using Route53.

 - `waf_acls` (List of string or [WafAclModel](#WafAclModel)) - List of WAF WebACL ARNs and/or WafAclModel objects to associate with this ELB.